University of Wisconsin–Madison

 In recent years, some universities have adopted a highly decentralized budget system called Responsibility Center Management (RCM).
 In its most extreme form, each school or college within the university retains all the revenue it generates but must also pay for all its direct costs and its share of overhead expenses like rent, utilities, and other costs of central services.
 In addition, with the revenue schools and colleges earn, they also have to handle all compensation increases.
 While this type of system creates strong incentives to raise revenue and control costs, it also makes schools and colleges more vulnerable to financial ups and downs and may limit the ability for university leaders to invest in campus-wide initiatives.

-Given the experiences of other universities using RCM models, the executive sponsors—Provost Isbell and VCFA Cramer—have developed a “hybrid” budget approach aiming to combine the best parts of both the incremental approach and pure RCM budget models.
+Given the experiences of other universities using RCM models, the executive sponsors—Former Provost Isbell and VCFA Cramer—have developed a “hybrid” budget approach that combines the best parts of both the incremental approach and pure RCM budget models.

-Under this hybrid approach, central campus will retain a portion of the revenue from tuition and overhead as well as the state general appropriation.
+Under this hybrid approach, central campus will retain a portion of the revenue from net undergraduate tuition, profession-specific graduate tuition, and indirect cost returns (overhead) as well as the state general appropriation.
 This will enable central campus to directly cover the costs of facilities and central services, supplement state pay plans, make discretionary allocations, fund central strategic initiatives, and help smooth variation in the formulaic allocations.

-While the new approach determines how funds flow from central campus to schools, deans will determine how the new approach is implemented within schools.
+While the new approach determines how funds flow from central campus to schools, deans will determine how the new approach is implemented within schools and colleges.

 Schools will receive 40% of net tuition revenue.
 (Net tuition revenue is equal to assessed tuition minus financial aid provided centrally.)
 Net tuition revenue will be allocated using two metrics: credit hours (CFI) and student headcount (PAG).
 Weights will be 60% CFI and 40% PAG.